kjohnbaba/Cookieshop.java/README.md

-Small constructor/method exercise in java
+Small exercise program in java